rubenvanassche/Space-Invaders/docs/Report.md

 ## Design

 ### Space Invaders Element
+Is being used in the whole system, some examples:
+- Factories: each Factory stores it's new created views and entities automaticly in the right containers, SI provides these conatiners.
+- Gun Entity: needs to know the width of the window, so the gun doesn't go off the screen.
+The SI element gives it access to the game Entity which stores the game width.
+Also when the gun moves, the Gun Entity will update the position of the gun and immediatly ask the screen controller to redraw the screen.
+- Event Controller: will at each event(keybord touch) redirect to the approptiate function in the Game Controller using the SI element.
+- Game Controller: can ask simply information about the game(mostly the current level) and also get the amount of lives the gun(player) has to see if the game is over.
+Also this information can be provided wit the SI element.
+- The Motion Controller: works on large sets stored in SI, like the aliens.

+Through the system there can be found dozens of examples why SI is very usefull, but some remarks over here:

+**Hiding**
+The SI element doesn't provide hiding (yet).
+So let's say a controller isn't allowed to update the screen, it will be possible through the SI element.
+Off course this can be controlled by a privileges system in SI.
+So that each time the SI element is called the caller should ask for privileges and the SI element can decide to give them, but that's for a futher version.

+**Why do views not have access to the SI element?**
+Views just need to know something about their connected Entity, nothing more.

 ### MVC
 Though there are multiple interpretations of the MVC system mine work a little bit different then the most.
 Instead of defining the model as a class with entites in and defining functions in that class to work on these entites I just used a list with entities and defined it as model.